 To encourage diligent young scientists, the SGP has created an awards program which recognizes excellence in physiology.
-In addition to our symposium awards, the SGP also supports both aspiring and independent young investigators through its Traditional Cranefield Award and two new SGP Cranefield Student Awards.
+In addition to our Symposium awards, the SGP also supports both aspiring and independent young investigators through its traditional Cranefield Award and two new awards.

-In 2005 the SGP instituted two new Paul F. Cranefield awards, one each to be given annually to a deserving post-doctoral fellow and a graduate student who are the first authors of manuscripts published in The Journal of General Physiology.
+In 2005, SGP instituted two new Paul F. Cranefield awards, one each to be given annually to a deserving postdoctoral fellow and a graduate student who are the first authors of manuscripts published in Journal of General Physiology.
 In truly exceptional cases, undergraduate students will be considered for a third award.

 Awardees will receive $1000 in addition to being featured on the Society's website.